dmfay/massive-js/docs/persistence.md

 }, {
   priority: 'moderate'
 }).then(tests => {
-  // an array containing all tests which formerly had priority 'high'
+  // an array containing all tests which formerly had
-  // since this issues a prepared statement note that the version field cannot be incremented here!
+  // priority 'high'.
+Since this issues a prepared
+  // statement, note that the version field cannot
+  // be incremented here!
 });
 ```